Sandra Phillips Rogers

 Toyota Motor North America

-Sandra Phillips Rogers is senior vice president of corporate resources, general counsel and chief legal officer at Toyota Motor North America (TMNA), with responsibility for the company’s Legal, Sustainability & Regulatory Affairs, Social Innovation, Corporate Shared Services, and Compliance and Audit functions, as well as Toyota de Mexico.
+Sandra Phillips Rogers is senior vice president, corporate resources, general counsel and chief legal officer at Toyota Motor North America (TMNA), with responsibility for the company’s Legal, Sustainability and Regulatory Affairs, Social Innovation, Corporate Shared Services, and Compliance and Audit functions, as well as Toyota de Mexico.

 In these roles, Rogers helps Toyota navigate significant business and legal challenges while supporting its expansion as a global mobility company, one that is an industry leader in autonomous, connected and sustainable vehicle technologies.
-She also provides strategic guidance in areas such as global transactions, sustainability and ESG, cybersecurity, DEI, privacy, government and regulatory investigations, complex litigation, labor and employment and intellectual property, among others.
-She serves as an advisor to the TMNA Executive Committee and is a member of the company’s global leadership team.
+She also provides strategic guidance in areas such as global mobility transactions, cybersecurity, complex litigation, information technology and crisis management.
+Rogers serves as an advisor to the TMNA Executive Committee and is a member of the company’s global leadership team.
 She is a past chair of the TMNA Management Committee, which is responsible for setting mid- to long-term business plans and driving opportunities to increase competitiveness.

 Rogers is an independent director for MSA Safety, Inc. and The Chemours Company.
 She serves on the board of trustees for the University of Texas Law School Foundation, the board of directors for the United Way of Metropolitan Dallas and the Southern Methodist University Tate Lecture Series and is a co-founder of the Center for Women in Law at the University of Texas.
 Rogers is a member of the Executive Leadership Council, the Dallas Assembly and the International Women’s Forum.
 She holds both a Bachelor of Journalism degree in broadcast news and a Juris Doctor degree from the University of Texas at Austin.